Beyond the Fontaine-Wintenberger theorem: Almost mathematics revisited

 \section{Almost mathematics revisited}

-We now explain how Theorem \ref{nonstdtategr} specializes to the almost purity theorem over perfectoid valuation rings.
-More generally, we translate notions from almost ring theory to notions in ring theory over certain non-standard objects.
-The results of this section will not be used elsewhere in the paper.
+In this final section, we explain why Theorem \ref{modeltheoreticFont}(I) is a non-standard version of the almost purity theorem over perfectoid valuation rings.
+More generally, we translate notions from almost ring theory to notions in ring theory.
+This translation is achieved by means of a functor which associates an object in the almost category to a localization of its ultrapower.